 Bora Bora is super famous for its overwater bungalows that sit within the lagoon.
 They usually have outdoor decks with a ladder that leads straight into the lagoon.

-At certain resorts, you’ll be able to see lots of fish and other marine life right from your bungalow!
+At the resort I stayed at, I was able to see lots of fish and other marine life right from the deck of my bungalow!

 Whilst these overwater bungalows certainly are breathtaking and the stuff of dreams, they are also eye-wateringly expensive.

 On average, one night in an overwater bungalow will cost $1,000+ (often more than $2,000 per night, especially during high season).